suriyagsmplusinfotech/react-javascript-ide/README.md

 ### React Javascript IDE (Frontend)

-    Develop a react app that renders Javascript IDE and stores the code to DB through API and also fetch data from DB when the page is loaded.
-It shows the last saved data in the editor.
+I have developed a react app that renders Javascript IDE and stores the code to the DB through API and also fetch the saved code from DB when the page is loaded.
+It also shows the last saved data in the editor.

-### Validating done
+### Validation done
-* Check empty data
+* Created a validation for ensuring empty code.
-* Check existing data
+* Enabled the post call on submit action only when the code is updated or modified.

-### Installing
+### Installation
 `npm install`

 ## Functionality
-* Clear - Clear the content in the editor.
+* Clear button - It helps to clear the content in the editor.
-* Submit - Make post call to store the data to DB.
-This button disabled when the editor is empty and the value was unchanged.
+* Submit button -It triggers a post call to store the data to DB and this button is disabled when the editor is empty with the value remains unchanged.

 ### Prerequisites
     NPX v6.2
     Node v10.8.0